Edward Fuller (Mayflower passenger): In Plymouth Colony

 Plymouth Colony governor William Bradford's 1651 recollection of this family reads: "Edward Fuller and his wife dyed soon after they came ashore; but their sone Samuell is living, and married, and hath *4* children or more."
 After the deaths of Edward Fuller and his wife, their son Samuel, then about age twelve, was taken into the household of his uncle, Dr. Samuel Fuller.

 Death and burial

 Edward Fuller and his wife died, according to Bradford, sometime after the Plymouth settlement was established, likely between 11 January 1621 and March but the exact date was not recorded.
 They were buried in the Coles Hill Burial Ground in Plymouth, possibly in unmarked graves, as were so many who died that winter.
 They are memorialised on the Pilgrim Memorial Tomb on Coles Hill, as "Edward Fuller and his wife".

 Family

 Edward Fuller was married in England sometime before 1605.
 His wife's first and maiden names are unknown.

-Their two sons were born in England: